THE KING'S SPEECH NEARS THE 1 MILLION MARK

 One million units.

 That's the magic mark that will be passed in little more than a week by The King's Speech.
 After its hugely impressive theatrical performance, the juggernaut that is The King's Speech refuses to stop, and the film is set to sail past the 1 million mark any day now.
-Its first week, seven-day total topped the 900,000 mark, and by the middle of this week it had gone even further.
+Its first week, seven-day total topped 900,000 mark, and by the middle of this week it had gone even further.
 The figure, made up of DVD, Blu-ray and box set sales via the Official Charts Company (OCC) and additional copies sold via non-traditional retailers, as well as downloads, makes it one of the year's biggest and sets the seal on Momentum's remarkable performance with what is now the most successful British independent film ever, as well as one of the most popular homegrown movies of recent years.

 We'd already noted its impressive performance in last week's full Raygun newsletter, but the figure hovering around the 1 million mark confirms its standing.
-With omnipresent marketing, including TV ads and plenty of outdoor, and a well-implemented range of point of sale, it represents Momentum's most successful week one ever in home entertainment terms and again illustrates the way the film has captured the public's attention.
+With omnipresent marketing, including TV ads and plenty of outdoor, and a well implemented range of point of sale, it represents Momentum's most successful week one ever in home entertainment terms and again illustrates the way the film has captured the public's attention.
 It has already taken £45 million at UK cinemas and picked up a plethora of gongs, including four Oscars and seven BAFTAs.

 Along with 2011's other record seller, Harry Potter And The Deathly Hallows Part 1, it has proved that there's still life in the market yet and many hope it may give further impetus to the business.
 Where it is believed to have scored particularly is in driving people who don't normally buy DVDs into stores to pick up the Colin Firth starrer.
-Anything that gets people out into shops or buying online and back into the retail habit can only be a good thing…
+Anything that gets people out into stores or buying online and back into the retail habit can only be a good thing…

 HMV's Gennaro Castaldo said: "For what is effectively a period drama to sell nearly a million copies in a little over a week is truly phenomenal - it's something you more readily associate with a blockbuster franchise like Harry Potter if truth be told.
 We've seen one of our strongest pre-orders online, but what's really stood out for us has been the amazing flow of customers coming into our stores across the week - including a few that I suspect are not regular DVD buyers but have been sufficiently moved by the film to make an exceptional purchase."